jramsbottom/sirivm/readme.md

-# XML Data Processing System
+# BODS Siri VM processor

-This project provides a Python-based solution for processing XML data from different sources, including APIs and ZIP files.
+This project provides a Python-based solution for processing Siri VM data from the BODS API and also the Siri VM bulk download endpoint.
 It's designed to fetch, extract, transform, and load (ETL) data for further analysis or storage in a SQLite database.

 ## Features